Search by Category

 The three most effective brand positioning models

-If you have something interesting to say about your brand, it does not really matter what brand strategy template you use to say it.
-However, for reasons beyond our comprehension, many companies use positioning models that are so complicated that they can dilute even the most unique brand proposition.
+If you have something interesting to say about your brand, the specific brand strategy template you use becomes less critical.
+However, many companies ignore this essential fact and adopt overly complicated positioning models that can dilute even the most unique brand proposition.

-If your company has too many “strategic statements” existing in parallel (mission, vision, brand essence, purpose, manifesto, values, benefits, etc.), it is likely that both your employees and customers are confused with regard to what your brand is really about.
-Such strategic overeagerness creates anything but clarity—not to mention the time wasted on deciding which part of your brand proposition should be captured in which section of the positioning model (e.g., what constitutes a mission and what constitutes a higher purpose).
+When a company has too many “strategic statements” existing in parallel (mission, vision, brand essence, purpose, manifesto, values, benefits, etc.), it’s likely that both employees and customers are confused about the true essence of the brand.
+This frequently creates noise – and often time is wasted deciding which part of the brand proposition belongs in which section of the positioning model (e.g., what qualifies as a mission vs. a higher purpose).

-Successful companies use positioning templates, which help their brands be easily understood.
-Today, we will take a look at three popular brand strategy models, which, if used properly, should create more clarity than confusion.
+Successful companies use positioning templates that help their brands be easily understood.
+Today, we’ll explore three popular brand strategy models, which, if applied properly, should create more clarity than confusion.

 a) What does the template look like?

-Product feature (often taking a form of an “RTB”, or “reason to believe”)
+– Product feature (often in the form of an “RTB” or “reason to believe”)

-It’s simple and it forces brand strategists to translate product features into benefits relevant to consumers.
+It’s simple and forces brand strategists to translate product features into benefits relevant to consumers.

-The model is difficult to apply in more complex categories (media, professional services, etc.), where single-mindedness is not often possible.
+This model can be difficult to apply in more complex categories (media, professional services, etc.), where single-mindedness may not always be possible.

 2. Simon Sinek’s “Why, How and What”